 He created his own software and saved over $42,000 in ticketing fees alone.
 All of that money was saved by trying something different that funding could be used elsewhere in the budget.

-So, if you’re in a place where the ball is rolling and you’re planning and strategizing ways to bring your idea to life, you need to think about the profitability of your music festival.
-Not just creating it, but how to make it successful and keep it thriving for years to come.
+So, if you're in a place where the ball is rolling and you're planning and strategizing ways to bring your idea to life, you need to think about the profitability of your music festival.
+Not just creating it, but how to make it successful and keep selling tickets for years to come.

 You may find multiple ways to increase your profitability, and we are here to provide you with the tools that we found successful in our experience.
-Check out this video to see just how the Backwoods Music Festival increased its profit margins and attendance numbers.
+Check out this video to see just how the Backwoods Music Festival increased its profit margins and attendance numbers while maintaining its attendee experience.

 As you can see, creating, organizing, and planning a music festival is not easy-you will be lucky if you break even or make a profit the first year.
 It is a tricky business, especially with the growing number of festivals rising in the last few years.